Modelling interface factorizations between Landau-Ginzburg models as module functors: Relation between interfaces and fusion functors

 \section{Relation between interfaces and fusion functors}

 In the last section, we have seen that a fusion functor $U$ can be related to the interface factorization $U (I_{W})$.
-This gives rise to a functor $\Pi^{I_{W}}$ from $\HFF_{W',W}$ to $\Hmf_{W',W}$.
-To better understand the relation of these categories, we need to discuss properties of this functor: \begin{itemize} \item The functor $\Pi^{I_{W}}$ depends on the concrete realization of the identity defect as a factorization.
-Different realizations $I_{W}\cong \tilde{I}_{W}$ lead to isomorphic functors, $\Pi^{I_{W}}\cong \Pi^{\tilde{I}_{W}}$ (see Proposition~\ref{prop:naturaltransformationPiQ}). \item It is not clear to us whether $\Pi^{I_{W}}$ is essentially surjective, or in other words whether any interface factorization can be realized in terms of a fusion functor. \item $\Pi^{I_{W}}$ being a functor implies that isomorphic fusion functors $U\cong \tilde{U}$ are mapped to isomorphic matrix factorizations $U (I_{W})\cong \tilde{U} (I_{W})$.
+This gives rise to a functor $\Pi^{I_{W}}$ from $\HFF_{W',W}$ to $\Hmf_{W',W}$ (see Definition~\ref{def:PiIW}) that maps fusion functors and their morphisms to interface factorizations and their morphisms (interface fields).
+To better understand the relation of these categories, we need to discuss properties of this functor: \begin{itemize} \item In general, $\Pi^{I_{W}}$ is not essentially surjective, which means that there are interface factorizations which cannot be realized in terms of a fusion functor.
+An extreme example that illustrates this is the situation of a boundary (which can be thought of as an interface between a theory with nontrivial superpotential $W'$ and a trivial theory with $R=\mathbb{C}$ and $W=0$).
+For a $(W',0)$-fusion functor $U$, we would have

+a contradiction from which we conclude that no such fusion functors exist. \item $\Pi^{I_{W}}$ being a functor implies that isomorphic fusion functors $U\cong \tilde{U}$ are mapped to isomorphic matrix factorizations $U (I_{W})\cong \tilde{U} (I_{W})$.
 The converse is not true: there are non-isomorphic fusion functors $U,\tilde{U}$ that are mapped to isomorphic matrix factorizations (for an example, see Appendix~\ref{sec:nonisoFF}). \item $\Pi^{I_{W}}$ is not injective on the morphism spaces (i.e.\ not a faithful functor).
 This can be most easily seen when we apply it to the identity functors $U=V= \id$.
 Then $\Pi^{I_{W}} (\id)=I_{W}$ is just the identity factorization, and the space of even (bosonic) morphisms between $I_{W}$ and $I_{W}$ is isomorphic~\cite{Khovanov:2004,Kapustin:2004df,Brunner:2007qu} to the Jacobi ring

 which is finite-dimensional for suitable $W$.
 On the other hand, the space of degree-$0$ morphisms between $U=V=\id$ is isomorphic to $R$: recall from Proposition~\ref{prop:spectrumid} that the space of degree-$0$ morphisms for the identity functor is isomorphic to $R$; this also holds for fusion functors because the extra condition~\eqref{morphismfusionfunctors} is empty for degree-$0$ morphisms (see also the discussion in Section~\ref{sec:Idefect} below). \item As we show below in Section~\ref{sec:onevariable}, $\Pi^{I_{W}}$ is surjective on the space of morphisms (i.e.\ a full functor) in the case of one variable, $R=\mathbb{C}[x]$.
 It can also be shown to be surjective on the space of odd morphisms in the case of two variables (see Section~\ref{sec:morevariables}).
 It is not clear to us whether it is surjective in general. \item The functor $\Pi^{I_{W}}$ is compatible with taking cones,